Compare cash management accounts

 • Online trading.
 If you trade shares online, or if you plan to in the future, consider opening a cash management account that you can link to an online trading account.

 • High interest rate.
-When compared to a standard bank account you can expect a cash management account to offer a better interest rate.
+When compared to a standard bank account, many cash management accounts offer a better interest rate.

 • Easy access to funds.
 With your cash management account you can access funds at ATMs, via online banking, and also use your money to pay bills via BPAY.